-The access to radiology in Liberia is limited.
+Access to radiology in Liberia is limited.
 In 2017, RAD-AID conducted a radiology-readiness assessment and found that 1) there are gaps in both radiology professionals and equipment; 2) there are only 2 radiologists serving the whole country, separated 6 hours by dirt road, and only about 22 technologists (2015); 3) there is no radiology residency training program; 4) technologists were trained under a 2-year structured course which closed in 2008.
 Training is otherwise done on the job and lacks consistency; 5) equipment, physical resources, and training varied between facilities; and 6) diagnostic imaging is limited to x-ray and ultrasound, with plans to implement advanced imaging modalities in the near future, including CT and MRI.
-As of January 2019, there are 2 recently installed CT scanners in the country.
-Plans for adding additional CT and MRI is underway.
-For additional reading about radiology in Liberia, please see here.
+As of January 2019, there were 2 recently installed CT scanners in the country.
+Plans for adding additional CT and MRI are underway.

 RAD-AID in Liberia

-We are currently teaching at local Monrovia hospitals (JFK Memorial Hospital, Redemption Hospital, ELWA Hospital, and A.M.
-Dogliotti Medical College) and were previously teaching at one rural site, Phebe Hospital, in Bong County.
+Our on-site teams resumed travel to Liberia in 2022, supplementing our ongoing virtual educational collaborations and webinars.
+We have been teaching at local Monrovia hospitals (JFK Memorial Hospital, Redemption Hospital and ELWA Hospital.
 Our educational activities cover didactic lectures, hands-on radiography/CT training, hands-on bedside teaching of point-of-care ultrasound, ultrasound-guided procedure workshops, and interactive lectures/case presentations.
 Our teams have consisted of radiologists, radiology residents, radiology physician assistants, sonographers, CT technologists and radiographers.
-We are in need of volunteers to continue our educational efforts.
-If you would like to volunteer with RAD-AID Liberia, then please sign-up in the RAD-AID Liberia volunteer portal.
+We welcome you to join as a volunteer and team member in RAD-AID Liberia.